tmtsoftware/csw-prototype/alarms/README.md

   def refreshSecs: Int

   /**
-   * Initialize the alarm data in the Redis instance using the given file *
+   * Initialize the alarm data in the database using the given file *
    * @param inputFile the alarm service config file containing info about all the alarms
    * @param reset     if true, delete the current alarms before importing (default: false)
-   * @return a future list of problems that occurred while validating the config file or ingesting the data into Redis */ def initAlarms(inputFile: File, reset: Boolean = false): Future[List[Problem]]
+   * @return a future list of problems that occurred while validating the config file or ingesting the data into the database */ def initAlarms(inputFile: File, reset: Boolean = false): Future[List[Problem]]

   /**
-   * Gets the alarm information from Redis for any matching alarms *
+   * Gets the alarm information from the database for any matching alarms *
    * @param alarmKey a key that may match multiple alarms (via wildcards, see AlarmKey.apply())
    * @return a future sequence of alarm model objects